Repairing a Cenco 33031 Power Supply

 We use the Cenco 33031 Low Voltage Power Supply (Figure 1) for several of our electricity and magnetism labs.
 It can provide variable DC up to 6 Volts at up to 5 Amps, and it can provide a steady AC voltage at around 22 VAC.

 Unfortunately, our students sometimes exceed the 5 Amp DC limit and damage the supply, rendering it useless.
 The problem is almost always the main power transistor.
 We have even tried adding a 5A fuse in the DC output circuit, but the power transistor blows out much more quickly than a fuse.
-We are currently testing the use of 4A fuses in the hope that they blow before the transistor, but in the case of a short circuit this small difference will probably not matter; the power transistor will blow first.
+We recently switched some devices to use 4A fuses, with some success, but in the case of a short circuit this small difference will probably not matter; the power transistor will blow first.

 Presented below are step-by-step instructions for replacing the power transistor.
-Another component that might need to be replaced is the voltage regulator, so further below we also include instructions for that.
-But when the DC fails, the first thing to try is replacing the power transistor.
+Another component that might need to be replaced is an LM317 voltage regulator.
+We will add instructions for replacing that sometime in the future.
+Meanwhile, when the DC fails, the first thing to try is replacing the power transistor.

 Before you get started, you will need the replacement part(s) and some tools:

 - Soldering iron

 - Replacement mica heat shield for the 2N3055

 You may be able to re-use the mica heat shield, but you won’t know that for sure until you remove the power transistor, so you’ll want to have one on-hand just in case.

 While it is also optional, it can be helpful to use a plastic compartment box to hold the screws and other parts during disassembly.
 If you don’t have a plastic box, an egg carton works just as well.

 Replacing the Power Transistor